Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - **c.
 The Mean.**
   - d.
 All measurements would be affected the same.

+Definitely not D. The median is largely unaffected by outliers.
+The IQR doesn’t really change for outliers like this.
+The mean is the only one that changes from the outliers.

 ---

-Use the following for the next four questions.
+## Use the following for the next four questions.
 The Calla Tulip are large tulips that are often included in a tulip bouquet for enhancement benefits.
 A large nursery grows tulips for florists.
 The height of the tulip is important in making bouquets.
 The nursery samples 40 tulips out of their field and measures their height.
 See the distribution to the right.
+$\bar{x}=40$
 ![[../../Ignored/Pasted image 20250212224907.png]]
 ### **34. The distribution of tulip heights is:**
 - **Question:** The distribution of tulip heights is: